 There are two types of licensure for plumbers in Hawaii: a journey worker license (PJ), and a master plumber (PM).

-So as to become a Master Plumber you must complete two years of work as a licensed journey worker and pass the plumbers’ examination.
+To become a Master Plumber, you must complete two years of work as a licensed journey worker and pass the plumbers’ examination.